josesuarez-accenture/openathon-angular/lab-02/README.md

 ```

+# Coding Time

+Now we are going to try to make use of some of these concepts in our applicacion.
+We are going to display an event list.

-Add a new component.
+Add a new component named event-list

 ```sh
 ng g component event-list

 ```

+Now we are going to create the event model.
+In this file we are going to define the event's properties, it is basically a blueprint that will help us when we create new varibles of type event.

-Create a folder under app/src named ‘models’ then inside of it create a file named ‘event.ts’
+Create a folder under src/app named ‘models’ then inside of it create a file named ‘event.ts’
 <p align="center">
     <img src="./resources/eventModelFolder.png" border="1">
 </p>